 So why should you use drywall and not plaster?
-Well first let’s take a look at what it is and how it’s used.
+Well first let’s take a look at what it is and how it’s used in Vancouver, BC.

 Drywall is a very common, yet very versatile building material that’s not only used in the creation of walls and ceilings, but in the creation of Archway, leaves, steel beam coverage, and masonry walls.
 It is the preferred material for its quick installation, durability, and it’s affordability.
-Working in the Drywall Vancouver and construction industry, it would be pretty common to see large slabs of drywall.
+Working in the drywall and construction industry in Vancouver, it would be pretty common to see large slabs of drywall.
 However, it is pretty uncommon to see drywall in its raw form.

 We talk about drywall in its natural form, how is it made?
 What is it made from?